IanRohrbacher/OpSys-Assignment-2/README.md

 Copy files onto a Linux/Unix machine with C/C++ installed.

 ### Running
 **DO NOT remove files from the input folder!
-You can add your own but it must follow a format defined in Features**
+You can add your own, but it must follow a format defined in Features**
 - To run the program with the example txt files use 'make runDefult'.
-- To run costom input.txt files use 'ARGS=filename.txt make run'.
+- To run custom input.txt files use 'ARGS=filename.txt make run'.
 - To clear .o files use 'make clear'

 ## Features
 This file takes input from files found within the input folder.
-To create your own input file you must follow the format below
+To create your own input file, you must follow the format below
 - file must be a .txt
 - line one - 'n=number'
 - line two - 'm=number'